 5. Drill Press Clamp

-This clamp is designed to hold materials to a drill press table.
+This clamp is designed to hold materials on a drill press table.
 It gives you accurate and clean cuts as you use your machinery.
 There are a variety of designs for drill press clamps, but they almost always include an easy tension adjustment system and quick release.
 This provides a safe and easy way to use your drill press.

 6. Flooring Clamp

 As you probably suspected, based on this clamp’s name, a flooring clamp is used for installing a floor.
 The clamp holds tongues and boards in place, allowing you to nail them down securely.
-These clamps often hold up to 10 boards at a time, but you will need to use them with other flooring clamps for them to work properly.
+These clamps often hold up to 10 boards at a time, but you will need to use them with other flooring clamps to work properly.

 7. G or C Clamp